spryker/spryker-docs/docs/pbc/all/product-information-management/202400.0/base-shop/install-and-upgrade/install-features/install-the-product-lists-feature.md

 ---
-title: Product Lists feature integration
+title: Install the Product Lists feature
-description: The Product Lists feature allows defining access to particular items.
-The guide walks you through the process of installing this feature into your project.
+description: Learn how to install the Product Lists feature into your project.
 last_updated: Aug 22, 2023
 template: feature-integration-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/product-lists-feature-integration